-- 1. It was very to be late for the meeting and not even apologise. - a. polite b. emotional c. formal - 2.
-He prefers meetings, where everybody can relax and feel comfortable. - a. patient b. responsive c. formal - 3.
-It takes two to tango.
-They should both try to be less..... - a. critical b. co-operative c. formal - 4.
+1. It was very to be late for the meeting and not even apologise.

+a) polite b) emotional c) formal He prefers meetings, where everybody can 2. relax and feel comfortable. a) patient b) responsive c) formal It takes two to tango.
+They should both try to be less 3. b) co-operative c) formal a) critical 4.
 He signed the contract without reading it.
-What an..... attitude! - a. emotional b. responsive c. responsible - 5.
-She'll criticize you one day and praise you the next.
-How can anyone be so? - a. patient b. emotional c. consistent difference discussions disagreements Argument conflict
+What an attitude! a) emotional b) responsive c) responsible She'll criticize you one day and praise you the next.
+How can 5. anyone be so? b) emotional a) patient c) consistent 6.
+I think he is too He seems to accept whatever people say, without thinking. a) co-operative b) critical c) formal difference discussions disagreements argument conflict 1 .There is some of opinion about the quest tion of insuranc e c osts.
+2 They had a hear ted about tran sport costs.
+3 3.
+You can't employ more people and cut costs.
+The two objectives are e ir in 4 .There were too many amon g the negotiator s, so the plan di d n ot succeed.
+5 5.
+The negotiating teams will have some informal later today.